kennytilton/kennytilton.github.io/whoishiring/README.md

 Feature requests can be made there as well.

 Some things I have in mind already:
-* Add a menu for selecting the month
+* Simple: Treat enter key on regex fields as "submit"
-* Make it faster when hundreds of jobs are selected
+* Fun: Make it faster when hundreds of jobs are selected
+* Urgent: Regex search not really implemented per se
 * Huge: store user options so they persist across sessions.
+* Use routing for options if storing options does not suffice
+* Add a menu for selecting the month (and add more months)

 Our goal is to make that great resource more accessible and at the same timw introduce the world to the joy of data flow programming.